polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ng new chat
 ```

-You can choose whatever setting you wish, but I chose the following as I went through the questions.
+You can choose whatever settings you wish as you generate your application, but the following are probably fine.

 1. No routing
 2. SCSS

-Change into this folder in your terminal using `cd chat`, and use for instance Visual Studio Code to open the
+Change into this folder in your terminal using `cd chat`, and use for instance VS Code to open the
 folder.
-If you have the Visual Studio Code command line binding, you can do this by typing `code ./` into
+If you have the VS Code command line binding, you can do this by typing `code ./` into
 your terminal.
 Then we'll need a terminal window in VS Code.
 You can open a new terminal window in
 the _"Terminal"_ menu item of VS Code.
 Type the following command into your VS Code terminal window.